MuhammedYousryKamel/standard/README.md

   spaces be added to pad hashes
 - **And a good deal more**

-If you're familiar with [RuboCop](https://github.com/rubocop-hq/rubocop), you can look at Standard's current base configuration in [config/base.yml](/config/base.yml).
+I need to change the base.yml to solve the rubocop issue for me If you're familiar with [RuboCop](https://github.com/rubocop-hq/rubocop), you can look at Standard's current base configuration in [config/base.yml](/config/base.yml).
 In lieu of a separate changelog file,